sasjs/sasjs.io/slides30min.md

 <!--
 Deploy then, will first deploy the folders and services using the REST APIs if the target is Viya and `deployServicePack` is true.
  After that it executes everything within the `tgtDeployScripts` array- on the server if it's a SAS file, or locally if anything else.
-This is where you can add logic such as npm run build, and rsync, for your frontend.
+This is where you can add logic for building & deploying your frontend, such as npm run build, and rsync.

-On the right is an example target configuration which shows how you can set this up.
+On the right is an example of a target configuration which shows how you can set this up.

 -->